-The Care for Kids' Ears resources have been designed and produced by the Australian Government to increase awareness of ear disease and hearing loss in Aboriginal and Torres Strait Islander communities.
+The Australian Government’s Care for Kids' Ears resources were designed in consultation with an expert Aboriginal and Torres Strait Islander advisory committee to increase awareness of ear disease and hearing loss in Aboriginal and Torres Strait Islander communities.

-While Otitis Media (also known as 'ear disease' and 'middle ear infection') is a fairly common disease in children generally, the prevalence, recurrence and degree of infection recorded in Aboriginal and Torres Strait Islander people is significantly higher than in non-Aboriginal and Torres Strait Islander people.
+Otitis Media (also known as 'ear disease' and 'middle ear infection') is a fairly common disease in children.
+The prevalence, recurrence and degree of infection recorded in Aboriginal and Torres Strait Islander people is significantly higher than in non-Aboriginal and Torres Strait Islander people.

 Left untreated, ear infections can lead to hearing loss which may limit a child’s capacity to develop socially and emotionally.
 Otitis Media can also adversely affect educational outcomes.
 The Care for Kids’ Ears resources support health professionals, child care workers and educational workers to pass on key ear health messages to parents and caregivers.